Felix645/simple-http/README.md

 $code = $response->code();
 ```

-Additionally, there are several methods to check for specific pre defines status codes:
+Additionally, there are several methods to check for specific pre-defined status codes:

 ```php
 <?php